mrichwalsky/yourls-dbuser-with-comms/README.md

 - Open `Admin → User Accounts` to manage credentials.
 - **Create users**: fill in username, email address, and role.
 A temporary password will be automatically generated and emailed to the user.
 - **Update users**: expand a user row to change email, role, or set a new password.
 The plugin guards against removing the final administrator.
-- **First login**: Users with temporary passwords will be redirected to a password reset page on first login.
+- **First login**: Users with temporary passwords will see a prominent banner on admin pages recommending they reset their password.
+They can access the password reset page from the banner or via the menu.
 - **Self-service**: the bottom form lets the signed-in user change their own password after validating the current one.
 Successful changes refresh the session cookie.

 ## Programmatic helpers